José Carlos Martínez (footballer)

-Career
+International career

-He debuted internationally in a friendly against Cuba national football team in a 3–0 victory.
+He made his debut internationally on 15 August 2018, in a 3–0 friendly victory against Cuba.

 In 2019, he was called up to the Guatemala U22 team for the World Youth Festival Toulon.

 On 5 September 2019, Martínez scored his first goal for the senior team against Anguilla in a 10–0 victory in the CONCACAF Nations League.